Dylan Moore Player Props: Mariners vs. Angels

-The Seattle Mariners, including Dylan Moore and his .720 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Seattle Mariners, including Dylan Moore (.419 on-base percentage in past 10 games, 140 points above season-long percentage), take on starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Angels.
+He collected two extra-base hits in his last appearance (2-for-4 with a double, a home run and an RBI) against the Angels.

 Dylan Moore Game Info & Props vs. the Angels